 A search warrant is a legal document, also signed by a judge (or magistrate), that authorizes the police to search for specific objects or materials at a defined location at a specified time.
 A search warrant must be as specific as possible in order to be valid.
 In order to search a private premises, a search warrant must be obtained by showing the judge or magistrate that there is probable cause to believe that a crime has been committed or is occurring and that evidence of such crime will be found at the specified location.

 Police officers can only search the location specified in the warrant, and if the search extends beyond the scope of the warrant, any evidence obtained may be excluded (unless is certain exceptions exist).
 For instance, if the warrant applies to a house, the police cannot search the backyard.
 Similarly, if a warrant specifies searching for weapons, the police cannot search for drugs.
 Moreover, the police can only seize those objects that are listed in the warrant.
 If, however, the police officers inadvertently find evidence of a crime that is not listed in the warrant, such evidence can generally be seized.

 There are a few exceptions to the search warrant requirements, including:

 - Searches made in connection with an arrest

 Contact a Minnesota Criminal Defense Lawyer

 The legal scope, requirements, and limitations of arrest warrants and search warrants are incredibly complicated with several nuances and exceptions that may apply given the situation.
 If you been arrested and/or your property was searched, you should promptly contact a criminal defense lawyer.
-The Minneapolis criminal defense lawyers at Keller Law Offices are available 24 hours a day, seven days a week to advise clients.
+The Minneapolis criminal defense lawyers at Keller Criminal Defense Attorneys are available 24 hours a day, seven days a week to advise clients.
 You can contact us at 952-913-1421 any time, day or night, for criminal defense advice and representation.